Surrendering Your Pet

 What Happens Next?

 At our shelter, all animals receive necessary veterinary care, food, exercise and plenty of love and attention from our experienced staff and volunteers.
 Animals determined to be adoptable are placed in our adoption program.
 There is no set time limit for how long an animal can remain in our adoption program.
 As long as an animal maintains general good health, a sound temperament and we have space, we will keep a pet for weeks, sometimes months.
 We may put some animals who are sick, underage, or who would benefit from behavioral intervention in foster care and return them to the adoption program at a later time.
 We work hard to give second chances to every potentially adoptable animal.
-Unfortunately, there are times when there is no space and animals will be transferred to another local shelter, however, we truly try to find foster homes, and adopters for all of our animals.
+Unfortunately, there are times when there is no space and animals will be transferred to a local rescue partner (Tri-County Animal Shelter in Hughesville, MD).
+Once the animal is in their care, they determine the outcome for that animal.

 Still have questions, Please EMAIL US HERE